 If a waiting period is to be operated, the employer must provide the worker with a notice (the ‘postponement notice’) in writing (including email), advising that the automatic enrolment date will be postponed until the date detailed in that notice (the deferral date) and providing other prescribed information.

 The postponement notice can be given by the employer on or before the starting date, or within six weeks from the day after the starting date.

-For example, an employer’s staging date is 1 July 2016.
-The employer decides to use the maximum waiting period of three months from their staging date for all workers employed at that time, so the deferral date is 1 October 2016.
-The postponement notice has to be given by the employer to these workers by no later than 13 August 2016 (i.e. 6 weeks from the day after the staging date of 1 July 2016).
+For example, a new employer’s auto-enrolment duties begin on 1 July 2020.
+The employer decides to use the maximum waiting period of three months from their duties start date for all workers in their employment, so the deferral date is 1 October 2020.
+The postponement notice has to be given by the employer to these workers by no later than 13 August 2020 (i.e. 6 weeks from the day after their duties start date of 1 July 2020).